 The VG279Q we reviewed was manufactured in November 2018.

 The ASUS VG279Q is an excellent gaming monitor at a great price.
 It is better than most similarly priced monitors.
-See our recommendations for the best gaming monitors, the best monitors for Xbox One X, and the best gaming monitors for PS4.
+See our recommendations for the best gaming monitors, the best gaming monitor size, the best monitors for Xbox One X, and the best gaming monitors for PS4.

 The Aorus AD27QD is slightly better than the ASUS VG279Q.
 The AD27QD supports HDR, although there isn't much benefit to this.
 The AD27QD also has a higher native resolution, delivering a more immersive, detailed gaming experience.
 The VG279Q, on the other hand, has much better ergonomics and slightly better black uniformity.